arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 In the height example, a researcher might decide to pick a city with a globally diverse population, like [Toronto, Ontario](https://en.wikipedia.org/wiki/Demographics_of_Toronto) and attempt to analyze a random sample from the city's population.
 In that case, although their population of interest is all adults in the world, the population their test actually refers to is just all Toronto adults.
-The researcher would then be making a logically leap to assume that the heights of people in Toronto are a good approximation of adult heights in general.
+The researcher would then be making a logical leap to assume that the heights of people in Toronto are a good approximation of adult heights in general.
 In the discussion section of this hypothetical paper, the researcher would need to discuss the limitations of the sample they tested and make a case for why their results are informative about the population of interest even though their sample was not ideal.

 <h3>What counts as the population?</h3>